 There are a few things you need to check before buying portable recorders for podcasting.
 The below list will help you make the best decision on a portable recorder.

-The quality is the most important item you’ll want to check off. to check before getting the best digital recorder for podcasting.
+Sound quality is the most important item you’ll want to check before getting the best digital recorder for podcasting.
 Quality depends on the settings of the recorder and also on the microphones you are using, whether built-in or external microphones through xlr inputs.